 Then just a few months ago I became involved with the California-based organization, Teens Turning Green, through my participation in Project Green Challenge (PGC).
-PGC was a month long challenge to transform my life from conventional to environmentally-conscious.
+PGC was a month-long challenge to transform my life from conventional to environmentally-conscious.
 I was then selected as a finalist and flown out to San Francisco to participate in Green University.
-During this weekend, the other thirteen finalist and myself were given the opportunity to work with environmental leaders and each other to work on building campaigns and we learned how to become activist within our own schools and in the world.
-At the end of the weekend I gave presentation in front of a panel of judges and the other finalists, recapping my thirty day transformation.
+During this weekend, the other thirteen finalists and myself were given the opportunity to work with environmental leaders and each other to work on building campaigns and we learned how to become activist within our own schools and in the world.
+At the end of the weekend, I gave a presentation in front of a panel of judges and the other finalists, recapping my thirty-day transformation.
 I was selected as the second place winner out of over 2,600 students from around the world that participated.

 Speaking engagements & banning the bottle

 Next, I will be attending and speaking at EXPO West, a large trade show for organic products in Anaheim, CA in March 2013.
 I am also working very hard to get styrofoam plates out of my high school, along with one-use plastic water bottles.
 Currently, the petition to get plastic water bottles out is being circulated at my school and around the community.
 We are working hard to purchase hydration stations and reusable water bottles that can be sold at the school store.
 After only a week we have already received over 2,000 signatures!